Holoscan sensor bridge software architecture

 When

-hololink set-ipsees the bootp request with something besides the new IP address, it’ll send a bootp reply with the new IP address configuration
+hololink set-ipsees the enumeration packet with something besides the new IP address, it’ll send a reply with the new IP address configuration

 Holoscan sensor bridge updates its IP address.
 Enumeration data will now be sent using that new address